chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 On a strong hit, you are unfazed.
 You can suffer 1 less spirit or take +1 momentum.
 On a weak hit, you are rattled but carry on.

 As with the Endure Harm move, when you score a miss you need to make an important decision.
-Do you risk the potential for desolation by rolling on the oracle table, or mark a debility?
+Do you risk the potential for desolation by rolling on the inspiration table, or mark a debility?
 The shaken debility is temporary and can be dealt with through the Heal or Sojourn moves, but becoming corrupted is a permanent, life-altering event.

 If you’ve scored a miss and your debilities are both marked, you must roll on the table to determine your fate.

 #### Face Desolation

 When you are brought to the brink of desolation, roll +heart.

 On a strong hit, you resist and press on.

 On a weak hit, choose one.

 * Your spirit or sanity breaks, but not before you make a noble sacrifice.
 Envision your final moments.
 * You see a vision of a dreaded event coming to pass.
-Envision that dark future (Ask the Oracle if unsure), and Swear an Iron Vow (formidable or extreme) to prevent it.
+Envision that dark future (Ask for Inspiration if unsure), and Swear an Iron Vow (formidable or extreme) to prevent it.
 If you fail to score a hit when you Swear an Iron Vow, or refuse the quest, you are lost.
 Otherwise, you return to your senses and are now tormented.
 You may only clear the tormented debility by completing the quest.

 On a miss, you succumb to despair or horror and are lost.

 You make this move when forced to Face Desolation as a result of a miss on the Endure Stress move.
 This represents the potential breaking point for your character.
 Do you push on in spite of all you have seen, all you have done, or do you fall into darkness?

 Choosing the option to become tormented on a weak hit creates interesting story possibilities.
 What is your greatest fear?
 Preventing that dire outcome can steer your story in a compelling new direction.